nggit/docker-tty/debian-mate/README.md

 ```
 Debian GNU/Linux 12 246eb7415c97 console
 ```

+If not, try [deleting it](#stopping-and-deleting-the-container) then re-create the container.

 If you want to make the container always run automatically even if the host is restarted, you can change the restart policy on the container to *always* or *unless-stopped*:
 ```
 docker update --restart unless-stopped debian_mate